News: Closure of the eCRF platform:

 Net daily fluid balance within 5 days.

-Data All data generated in participating centres will be systematically recorded using the study management software RedCap (Research Electronic Data Capture) and uploaded through a secure connection to an encrypted database in Humanitas Research Hospital (Milan, Italy) servers.
+All data generated in participating centres were systematically recorded using the study management software RedCap (Research Electronic Data Capture) and uploaded through a secure connection to an encrypted database in Humanitas Research Hospital (Milan, Italy) servers.

-The enrollment phase of the study will span a two-week period during the 2024.
-This time frame follows a preliminary period dedicated to trial dissemination and the recruitment of participating centers.
-Data collection regarding the modality of fluid administration will be focused on the first 5 days of ICU admission.
+The enrollment phase of the study spun a two-week period during 2025.
+This time frame followed a preliminary period dedicated to trial dissemination and the recruitment of participating centres.
+Data collection regarding the modality of fluid administration focused on the first 5 days of ICU admission.

-The study will be based on descriptive variables from routine available data and will not affect treatment or handling of the patients included (observational study).
+The study was based on descriptive variables from routine available data and did not affect treatment or handling of the patients included (observational study).

-Ethics committee and appropriate local regulatory approvals must be obtained by each investigator prior to enrolling patients.
+Ethics committee and appropriate local regulatory approvals had to be obtained by each investigator prior to enrolling patients.
 Each centre is responsible for ethical approval and approval and patient consent.

 All data is anonymised and cannot be linked to individual subjects.
-The data will be stored securely and all procedures regarding data management will comply with General Data Protection Regulation (GDPR) 2016/679/EU.
+The data is stored securely and all procedures regarding data management will comply with General Data Protection Regulation (GDPR) 2016/679/EU.
 The eCRF platform is licensed from RedCap and administered by RCCS Humanitas Research Hospital.

 According to the ICH Guidelines on Good Clinical Practice the sponsor of a study (the Institution, should the investigator or study coordinator act as sponsor in the performance of her/his institutional duties under the employment or collaboration agreement with Humanitas) is the owner of the data resulting therefrom.
 All centres and investigators participating in the study should be made aware of such circumstance and invited not to disseminate information or data without the Institution’s prior express consent.